DTJF/fbdoc/src/doc/4_Examples.md

 *          Note: to set the axis position and size, the properties
 *          #GooCanvasItemSimple:x, #GooCanvasItemSimple:y,
 *          #GooCanvasItemSimple:width and
-*          #GooCanvasItemSimple:height will be red (and therefore
+*          #GooCanvasItemSimple:height will be read (and therefore
 *          must be set in the background box item).
 *   @Text: the label text for the axis
 *  @Modus: the position and type (like %GOO_AXIS_SOUTH or